aiamlucas/omarchy-setup/README.md

 # Omarchy Setup

-This repository contains my personal configuration and workflow adjustments for [Omarchy OS](https://omarchy.org), a modern, keyboard-driven Arch Linux environment built on Hyprland.
+This repository contains my personal dotfiles and workflow adjustments for [Omarchy OS](https://omarchy.org), an **Arch-based** desktop built around the **Hyperland** Wayland compositor.

-Omarchy already provides an excellent experience out of the box.
+Omarchy already provides an excellent experience (out of the box).
-This project does not attempt to modify or replace its defaults, but instead adds a few small refinements and tools that improve my personal workflow.
+This project doesn't attempt to modify or replace its defaults; it adds small refinements that fit my workflow.

 ---

 ## What's Included

-- Custom theme: **Space Is The Place**
+- Custom theme: **Minimal Set**
 - Neovim configuration
 - tmux configuration
 - Helper scripts